 This report describes a licence application assessment site visit to assess the suitability of the establishment to hold a HTA licence.
-The suitability of the proposed DI and Licence Holder were assessed.
-The inspection included a review of the establishment's procedures for conducting activities under the licence, meetings with staff and a visual inspection of the areas where it is planned that samples will be stored under the licence.
+The suitability of the proposed DI, the proposed Corporate Licence Holder (LH), and the proposed Corporate Licence Holder contact (CLHc) were assessed.
+The inspection included a review of the establishment's procedures for conducting activities under the licence, a visual inspection of the areas where samples will be stored under the licence, and interviews with the proposed DI and the proposed CLHc.